Aeomanate/CPPNewbieMentoring/README.md

 4. Use a specific branch for your solutions: `git checkout -b students/your_name`
    <details>
       <summary>Advanced git usage</summary>

+      Use it if:
-      If you want to know git a bit better and you have to make several commits, it's better to manage it as an additional branch from your:
+      - You want to know git a bit better
+      - You have to make several commits in one task

+      It's better to manage solutions as an additional branch originated from your general branch:
+      - ```bash
-      - `git checkout -b students/your_name`
+        git checkout -b students/your_name
-      - `git checkout -b students/your_name/solution_for_task_x`
+        git checkout -b students/your_name/solution_for_task_x
+        ```

       It will create this branch graph:
       - `main` <- `students/your_name` <- `students/your_name/solution_for_task_x`

       When you've done with the solution and you've commited it, you can do a merge to your branch:
-      - `git checkout students/your_name`
-      - `git merge students/your_name/solution_for_task_x`
+      - ```bash
+         git checkout students/your_name
+         git merge students/your_name/solution_for_task_x
+        ```

       Such flow allows you to organize branches in more proper way.
       Therefore, for each task you'll have a separated branch, and you won't create a mess in your general branch (`students/your_name`)